AlgoMaster Logo

 2. Write the Transition

 Figure out which cells contribute to dp[i][j].
-If movement is restricted to right and down, then you can only arrive at (i,j) from (i-1,j) (above) or (i,j-1) (left).
+If movement is restricted to right and down, you can only arrive at (i,j) from (i-1,j) (above) or (i,j-1) (left).
 The transition becomes:

 • Minimum cost: dp[i][j] = grid[i][j] + min(dp[i-1][j], dp[i][j-1])